Pirateskings/Restaurant-Management/README.md

 Visual Studio Code (for frontend development).
 Postman (for testing RESTful APIs).

-Version Control:

-Git (for version control and collaboration).
-GitHub (for repository hosting).

-Here's a basic README.md file template for your Restaurant Management System project, describing the frontend (Angular, HTML, CSS, Bootstrap), backend (Spring Boot with CRUD operations and MySQL), and development tools (Visual Studio Code).
-You can modify it further as needed:

 Restaurant Management System
 Description
 A Restaurant Management System that provides functionalities for managing restaurant operations.
 The system has a frontend developed using Angular with HTML, CSS, and Bootstrap, while the backend is powered by Spring Boot with CRUD operations and MySQL for database management.
 The system includes user authentication with roles for Admin and User.